drjack0/iot2020-2021/sekkyone_lora/README.md

 * **dev folder**: Modified main.c and makefile
 * **extra**: Jupyter notebook related to LoRaWan experiment and extra material for LoRa integration

+Here is a [blog post](https://drjack0.medium.com/sekkyone-smart-garbage-bucket-2d1e88ba5505) with informations on the overall system

 ## Questions

 First of all, let's answer some questions about the course